Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 ## Secure DB

-It's mandatory to set **AES256-SECRET-KEY** as OS variable which is valid password for column encryption with AES256 algorithm.
+It's mandatory to set **AES-SECRET-KEY** as OS variable which is valid password for column encryption with AES/GCM/NoPadding algorithm.

 ## Post configuration steps